cloudmesh-community/book/chapters/class/organization-523.md

 As this class has no graded tests and only few graded homework, we like that you deliver an **exceptional** project report or paper.
-Instead of focussing on preparing for tests we provide you with the opportunity to **explore** without the pressure of grades.
+Instead of focusing on preparing for tests we provide you with the opportunity to **explore** without the pressure of grades.
 However you should not give up or take the easy way out or it will effect you in your project execution.
 Also, to achieve your best do not just say: *We do not have a